 Gentle Reminders with Soft Tone

-Do not forget to follow up on an invoice; schedule reminders in your calendar.
+Do not forget to follow up on past due invoices; schedule reminders in your calendar.
 A week before the invoice is due, you may email the customer to remind them.
 Follow up your email with a phone call if necessary.

 Add Late Fines